5 Ways Technology Can Improve Guest Experience

 Technology is often pegged as disruptive to the formation of quality relationships.
 That viewpoint is not incorrect.
 With news stories highlighting hotels operated entirely by robots, the potential for lack of human-to-human connection in our society–and in hotels–is a valid concern.
 And when guests visit hotels, they don’t necessarily want less interaction.
 Humans, after all, are the key to providing the kind of customer service that makes guests feel special, the kind that keeps them returning to the same hotel year after year.

 But what if we told you that technology could be used to forge a deeper connection with your guests?
-When properly implemented, we believe that it can have a positive impact on both customer service and guest experience.
+When properly implemented, we it can have a positive impact on both customer service and guest experience.
 Here’s why:

 Automation for Increased Efficiency